kblok/tech-posts/working-with-stored-procedures.md

 ### Lack of Source control
 Maybe you’ve never thought about this but source control plays an important part in your team’s productivity.
 The easier you can integrate your code, track changes or switch between tasks the more productive you are going to be.

-Very few teams put their database under source control, how would you do that?
+Very few teams put their database under source control, How would you do that?
 Don’t worry, we'll get there.

 ### No debugging
 Are you telling me that people debug procedures?
 Yeah...
 I think only two developers do that, but it's possible.